itsjeevan/bootstrap-mockup/README.md

 # Bootstrap Mockup

-A mockup site created using Bootstrap.
+A mockup website created using Bootstrap.